LimitBreaker98/voice123-project/README.md

   - The app is currently responsive but testing on different screen sizes was limited.
 Responsiveness in material ui can be fine tuned using the screen size props (xs, sm, md, lg, xl) and can be customized further using themes.

+  - The proposed solution limits the amount of characters shown in the matching text per Voice Actor.
+This was done intentionally to show relevant information to the client while avoiding showing too much information that may saturate them.
+This also ensures smooth look and feel of the app since the rendered Cards will always have a matching text of at most 2 lines, regardless of the device they are using (phone, tablet, pc or bigger screen).

 - Production deployment

   - Actually deploying the app instead of serving it locally.

 - Code cleanliness

   - Some functions can be refactored in a better way.
 For example, the StringHelper functions.

 - More thorough testing on other browsers
   - The app was tested in Windows and MacOS, specifically on the Chrome and Safari browsers

 ## Space for ideas during development